 From left to right….as told by Jessica

-Jessica is an introverted mom to three kids.
+Jessica is an introverted mom to four kids.
 You can often find her ignoring other moms at the school drop off, with a cup of coffee in one hand and a crazy large camera in the other.

 Bryana is a superstar mom to four girls and one boy.
 Besides running around after five kids, she mentors other moms, drinks coffee by the gallon, staying up all night doing what she loves, crafting.

 Brittany is a fabulous mom to two kids.
 She enjoys working for a cause she is passionate about, volunteering at her kid’s school, and bringing people together; after all, she gets full credit for bringing us all together!
 Though she doesn’t like coffee, we still love her.”

 In case you tried to do the math, that is FIFTEEN KIDS between the four of us!
 Five of those kids have been welcomed since our first market in 2015.
 We certainly plan these markets with a kid on our hips and a few at our feet.
 Our aim is always for our markets to be a family affair, where children are always welcome and enjoy themselves.